laboon/ebook/text/29_test_plan_walkthrough.md

 2. The user enters no parameters
 3. The user enters one parameter, but it is invalid
 4. The user enters two parameters (one extra)
-4. The user enters many more parameters than
+4. The user enters many more parameters than two

 In the last four cases, the expected behavior is the same; the system shuts down and the message "Please enter a valid parameter" is displayed.
 In the first use case, the system will continue on and have behavior governed by other requirements.
 You can already see here that it's important to have a view of the entire system, instead of looking at requirements solely in and of themselves.
 This becomes more and more difficult as the number of requirements grows and the system under test becomes more complex.